Jac0310/SML-Interpreter/README.md

 # Simple (Small) Machine Language (SML)

-Coursework examining reflection and dependency injection using Spring framework.
+Reflection and dependency injection using Spring framework to interpret simple machine language.

 ## The problem